Gokulsrinivas98/CSE539-ML-Project/index.md

 - Testing the architecture using the pooling layer predictions of the trained CNN as inputs for the RNN.

-## MOTIVATION FOR INCEPTION NETWORK
+## Motivation for Inception Network

 In general, to extract and store spatial information from an image or video, 2D convolution networks are used.
 The most common architectures used are ResNet, VGG16 and AlexNet.
 In these network architectures, only a certain type of filter is used between two layers.
 ![Image](./src/fig1.png)